Find Affordable College Courses

 $11,162 Average Tuition & Fees

-Out of the 25 schools in the Rocky Mountains Region that were part of this year’s ranking, Northwest College landed the # 4 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend Northwest College.
+The school came in at #4 on this year’s Best Value Visual & Performing Arts Schools in the Rocky Mountains Region list.
 Located in the remote town of Powell, Northwest Community College is a public college with a small student population.

 #5